Castle Rock’s most experienced attorney

 The Law Office of Jon B. Clarke, P.C., was established in 1992.
 Before that time, attorney Jon B. Clarke was a shareholder and director of Clarke & Waggener, P.C. — a downtown Denver law firm founded in 1966 — which moved to Denver Tech Center offices in 1983.
+Now a leading Castle Rock bankruptcy attorney, Jon brings dedication and extensive experience to each case.

-Today, Denver bankruptcy attorney Jon Clarke focuses his practice on the area of insolvency, particularly in Chapter 7 and Chapter 11 bankruptcy.
+Today, Castle Rock bankruptcy attorney Jon Clarke focuses his practice on the area of insolvency, particularly in Chapter 7 and Chapter 11 bankruptcy.
 He and his support staff can efficiently handle your bankruptcy case, answering your questions and addressing concerns involving the protection of your assets and the long-term effects of a bankruptcy filing.
 Mr. Clarke is prepared to handle any level of complexity an insolvent individual or business debtor may bring to him.

 Key Bankruptcy Steps

 Your first step toward debt relief is to complete the business, consumer debtor analysis form, so we can determine whether you are an individual debtor.
-If so, attorney Clarke will determine if your debts are primarily business or consumer in nature.
+If so, Castle Rock bankruptcy attorney Clarke will determine if your debts are primarily business or consumer in nature.
 We will then contact you to discuss the type of attorney-client relationship that can then follow.

 New Bankruptcy Law